VP Vance says meeting with families of victims from Minneapolis church shooting affected him deeply

 Young victim undergoes surgery

-Vance also spoke by phone with one of the children who was injured, 10-year-old Weston Halsne, who had surgery at Children's on Wednesday to remove a bullet fragment from his neck and was unavailable for an in-person visit the hospital said.
+Vance also spoke by phone with one of the children who was wounded, 10-year-old Weston Halsne, who had surgery at Children's on Wednesday to remove a bullet fragment from his neck and was unavailable for an in-person visit, the hospital said.

 “The procedure went well, and Weston is expected to make a full physical recovery,” the boy's family said in a statement.